Pungyeon/clean-go-article/README.md

 ```
 > NOTE: In many scenarios, invoking the panic will actually be preferable.
 To indicate that there is an error check missing.

-> NOTE: Every interface property in golang, has a default value of `nil`.
+> NOTE: Every interface property in Go, has a default value of `nil`.
 This means that this is useful, for any struct, which has an interface property.
 This is also true for structs which contain channels, maps and slices, which could potentially also have a `nil` value.

 #### Returning Dynamic Errors
 There are certainly some scenarios, where returning an error variable might not actually be viable.
 In cases where customised errors' information is dynamic, to describe error events more specifically, we cannot define and return our static errors anymore.
 As an example: